causify-ai/tutorials/class_project_instructions/Projects/skorch_Project_Description.md

 **Description**

-Skorch is a high-level library that provides a simple interface to train PyTorch models using the scikit-learn API.
-It allows users to seamlessly integrate deep learning models with scikit-learn's functionality for preprocessing, model selection, and evaluation.
-With skorch, students can leverage the power of PyTorch while benefiting from scikit-learn's tools for cross-validation and pipelines.
+In this project, students will leverage Skorch, a high-level wrapper around PyTorch, to simplify the process of training neural networks while integrating seamlessly with scikit-learn.
+Skorch enables students to utilize the power of PyTorch while maintaining the familiar scikit-learn interface, making it easier to build, train, and evaluate deep learning models.

 Technologies Used
 Skorch

-- Simplifies the training of PyTorch models with a scikit-learn-like interface.
+- Provides a simple interface for PyTorch models, allowing users to fit, predict, and score models in a scikit-learn style.
-- Provides built-in support for various neural network architectures and optimizers.
+- Supports various neural network architectures and hyperparameter tuning.
-- Facilitates easy integration with scikit-learn tools for preprocessing, evaluation, and hyperparameter tuning.
+- Facilitates easy integration with scikit-learn utilities such as pipelines and cross-validation.

 ---

-**Project 1: Image Classification of Handwritten Digits**
+### Project 1: Image Classification with CNNs (Difficulty: 1)
-**Difficulty**: 1 (Easy)
-**Project Objective**: Build a deep learning model to classify handwritten digits from the MNIST dataset.
-The goal is to achieve high accuracy in recognizing digits and optimize the model's performance through hyperparameter tuning.

-**Dataset Suggestions**: Access the MNIST dataset through the TensorFlow Datasets or Kaggle.

-**Tasks**:
-- Set Up Skorch Model:
-    - Define a simple neural network architecture using PyTorch.
-    - Wrap the model with skorch to utilize scikit-learn functionalities.

-- Data Preprocessing:
+**Project Objective:**
+Create a convolutional neural network (CNN) to classify images from the CIFAR-10 dataset, aiming for high accuracy on the validation set.

+**Dataset Suggestions:**
+- CIFAR-10 dataset available on Kaggle: [CIFAR-10 Dataset](https://www.kaggle.com/c/cifar-10)

+**Tasks:**
+- **Data Loading and Preprocessing:**
-    - Load and preprocess the MNIST dataset, including normalization and reshaping.
+  Load the CIFAR-10 dataset using torchvision transforms for normalization and augmentation.
-    - Split the dataset into training and validation sets.

-- Model Training:
+- **Model Definition:**
-    - Train the model using skorch's fit method and monitor performance.
+  Define a simple CNN architecture using PyTorch, including convolutional layers, activation functions, and pooling layers.

+- **Training with Skorch:**
+  Utilize Skorch to train the CNN model, specifying the criterion, optimizer, and metrics for evaluation.

-- Evaluation:
+- **Evaluation:**
-    - Evaluate the model using accuracy and confusion matrix metrics.
+  Evaluate model performance on the validation set and visualize results using confusion matrices and accuracy scores.
-    - Visualize misclassified examples to understand model weaknesses.

-- Hyperparameter Tuning:
+- **Hyperparameter Tuning:**
-    - Experiment with different learning rates and batch sizes using skorch's built-in capabilities.
+  Experiment with different hyperparameters (learning rate, batch size) to optimize model performance.

-**Bonus Ideas (Optional)**:
+**Bonus Ideas (Optional):**
 - Implement data augmentation techniques to improve model robustness.
-- Compare performance with a traditional machine learning model (e.g., SVM or Random Forest).
+- Compare performance with a pre-trained model using transfer learning.

 ---

-**Project 2: Predicting House Prices with Neural Networks**
-**Difficulty**: 2 (Medium)
-**Project Objective**: Create a neural network model to predict house prices based on various features from the housing dataset.
-The aim is to optimize the model to minimize the mean squared error (MSE).

-**Dataset Suggestions**: Find a suitable housing dataset on Kaggle or UCI Machine Learning Repository.

-**Tasks**:
-- Data Loading and Exploration:
-    - Load the dataset and perform exploratory data analysis (EDA) to understand feature distributions.
+### Project 2: Time Series Forecasting with LSTM (Difficulty: 2)

+**Project Objective:**
+Develop an LSTM model to forecast future stock prices based on historical data from the Yahoo Finance API, optimizing for minimal prediction error.

+**Dataset Suggestions:**
+- Use Yahoo Finance API to obtain historical stock price data for a specific company (e.g., Apple Inc. - AAPL).

+**Tasks:**
+- **Data Collection:**
+  Utilize the Yahoo Finance API to gather historical stock price data and preprocess it for LSTM input.

+- **Data Preparation:**
+  Create sequences of past stock prices to use as input features for the LSTM model.

-- Data Preprocessing:
+- **Model Building:**
+  Construct an LSTM model using Skorch, defining the architecture with appropriate layers (LSTM, Dense).

-    - Handle missing values and encode categorical variables.
+- **Training and Evaluation:**
-    - Normalize numerical features for better model performance.

-- Build Skorch Model:
-    - Design a multi-layer neural network using PyTorch and wrap it with skorch.

-- Model Training:
-    - Train the model and monitor the loss during training.

-- Evaluation:
-    - Evaluate the model's performance using MSE and R-squared metrics.
-    - Analyze feature importance to understand the impact of various features on price prediction.
+  Train the model using Skorch and evaluate performance with metrics like Mean Absolute Error (MAE) on a test set.

-- Hyperparameter Optimization:
+- **Forecasting:**
-    - Use random search or grid search with skorch to find the best hyperparameters.
+  Generate future stock price predictions and visualize the results against actual historical prices.

-**Bonus Ideas (Optional)**:
+**Bonus Ideas (Optional):**
-- Implement regularization techniques to prevent overfitting.
-- Compare the neural network model's performance with traditional regression techniques.
+- Integrate additional features such as trading volume or moving averages.
+- Implement a more complex architecture with multiple LSTM layers or attention mechanisms.

 ---

-**Project 3: Sentiment Analysis on Movie Reviews**
-**Difficulty**: 3 (Hard)
-**Project Objective**: Develop a deep learning model to perform sentiment classification on movie reviews, predicting whether the sentiment is positive or negative.
-The goal is to achieve high accuracy and analyze the model's interpretability.
+### Project 3: Text Classification with Transformers (Difficulty: 3)

+**Project Objective:**
+Build a text classification model using transformer architectures to classify movie reviews from the IMDb dataset, aiming for high F1-score.

+**Dataset Suggestions:**
-**Dataset Suggestions**: Use the IMDb movie reviews dataset available on Kaggle or HuggingFace Datasets.
+- IMDb Movie Reviews dataset available on Kaggle: [IMDb Dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)

-**Tasks**:
+**Tasks:**
-- Data Loading and Preprocessing:
+- **Data Loading and Preprocessing:**
-    - Load the IMDb dataset and preprocess text data (tokenization, padding).
+  Load the IMDb dataset and preprocess text data (tokenization, padding) using Hugging Face's Transformers library.

-- Build Skorch Model:
-    - Construct a recurrent neural network (RNN) or a transformer-based architecture using PyTorch and skorch.

-- Model Training:
+- **Model Definition:**
-    - Train the model using skorch and monitor performance metrics such as accuracy and F1-score.
+  Define a transformer-based model (e.g., BERT) using PyTorch, adapting the architecture for classification tasks.

+- **Training with Skorch:**
+  Utilize Skorch to manage the training loop, including loss functions and metrics for evaluation.

-- Evaluation:
+- **Evaluation and Analysis:**
-    - Evaluate the model on a separate test set and analyze classification reports.
-    - Visualize the confusion matrix to identify areas for improvement.
+  Evaluate model performance using F1-score and confusion matrices, analyzing misclassifications.

-- Interpretability:
+- **Fine-Tuning:**
-    - Use techniques like LIME or SHAP to interpret the model's predictions and understand feature contributions.

-**Bonus Ideas (Optional)**:
-- Experiment with transfer learning by fine-tuning a pre-trained language model (e.g., BERT).
+  Experiment with fine-tuning hyperparameters and model architecture to improve classification performance.

+**Bonus Ideas (Optional):**
-- Implement a multi-class classification task by expanding the dataset to include more sentiment categories (e.g., neutral).
+- Implement a multi-class classification approach to categorize reviews into sentiment levels (positive, negative, neutral).
+- Compare results with traditional machine learning classifiers (e.g., SVM, Random Forest) on the same dataset.